Correlation between the charge radii difference in mirror partner nuclei and the symmetry energy slope

 \section{results and discussion}

-Linear correlation between the charge radii differences in the mirror partner nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S, $^{38}$Ca-$^{38}$Ar, and $^{54}$Ni-$^{54}$Fe and the slope parameter of symmetry energy has been sequentially employed to constrain the equation of state of isospin asymmetric nuclear matter~\cite{PhysRevResearch.2.022035,PhysRevLett.127.182503,Konig:2023rwe}.
+The linear correlation between the charge radii differences in the mirror partner nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S, $^{38}$Ca-$^{38}$Ar, and $^{54}$Ni-$^{54}$Fe and the slope parameter of symmetry energy have been sequentially employed to constrain the EoS of isospin asymmetric nuclear matter~\cite{PhysRevResearch.2.022035,PhysRevLett.127.182503,Konig:2023rwe}.

 In Table~\ref{tab1}, the experimental data of $R_{\mathrm{ch}}$ and $\Delta{R_{\mathrm{ch}}}$ for $A = 32$, $36$, $38$ and $54$ mirror-pair nuclei are given.
-As mentioned above, nuclear charge radius is influenced by the pairing correlations~\cite{PhysRevC.95.064328,PhysRevC.102.024307,PhysRevC.105.014325}.
-Thus the influence on the correlations between the charge radii difference in mirror partner nuclei and the slope parameter $L$ should be systematically investigated.
+As mentioned above, the nuclear charge radius is influenced by the pairing correlations~\cite{PhysRevC.95.064328,PhysRevC.102.024307,PhysRevC.105.014325}.
+Thus, the influence on the correlations between the charge radii difference in mirror partner nuclei and the slope parameter $L$ should be systematically investigated.

-In Fig.~\ref{fig1}, plots for charge radii difference $\Delta{R_{\mathrm{ch}}}$ in $^{54}$Ni-$^{54}$Fe against symmetry energy slope $L$ are depicted by various pairing forces.
+In Fig.~\ref{fig1}, plots for the charge radii difference $\Delta{R_{\mathrm{ch}}}$ in $^{54}$Ni-$^{54}$Fe against symmetry energy slope $L$ are shown for various pairing forces.
 For the convenience of discussion, the Pearson coefficient $R$, which is used to measure the degree of correlation between two variables, is employed in our study.
-Without considering the pairing correlations, the Pearson coefficient $R$ between $\Delta{R_{\mathrm{ch}}}$ of mirror partner nuclei $^{54}$Ni-$^{54}$Fe and $L$ is given to be $0.993$.
+Without considering the pairing correlations, the Pearson coefficient $R$ between the $\Delta{R_{\mathrm{ch}}}$ of mirror partner nuclei $^{54}$Ni-$^{54}$Fe and $L$ is determined to be $0.993$.
 The same scenario can also be found in mixed-type pairing forces.
-For the volume-type pairing force, the Pearson coefficient $R$ is almost equivalent to no pairing and $\eta=0.0$ cases.
+For the volume-type pairing force, the Pearson coefficient $R$ is almost equivalent to those for the no pairing and $\eta=0.0$ cases.
 As demonstrated in Ref.~\cite{PhysRevC.107.034319}, the linear correlation between $\Delta{R_{\mathrm{ch}}}$ and $L$ is decreased by the pairing effects.
-From Fig.~\ref{fig1}, one can find that the surface-type pairing force actually decrease the linear correlation between $\Delta{R_{\mathrm{ch}}}$ and $L$ in mirror pair nuclei $^{54}$Ni-$^{54}$Fe, in which the Pearson coefficient $R$ falls into $0.882$.
+From Fig.~\ref{fig1}, one can find that the surface-type pairing force actually decreases the linear correlation between $\Delta{R_{\mathrm{ch}}}$ and $L$ in mirror pair nuclei $^{54}$Ni-$^{54}$Fe, where the Pearson coefficient $R$ falls to $0.882$.
 Actually, more particles are scattered into the higher single levels under the surface pairing force.
 This leads to the rather poor correlation between the difference of charge radii of mirror partner nuclei and the slope parameter $L$.